Regular polytope: Description

-In two dimensions, there are infinitely many regular polygons.
-In three and four dimensions, there are several more regular polyhedra and 4-polytopes besides these three.
-In five dimensions and above, these are the only ones.
-See also the list of regular polytopes.

-In one dimension, the Line Segment simultaneously serves as all of these polytopes, and in two dimensions, the square can act as both the Measure Polytope and Cross Polytope at the same time.

-The idea of a polytope is sometimes generalised to include related kinds of geometrical object.
+The idea of a polytope is sometimes generalised to include related kinds of geometrical objects.
 Some of these have regular examples, as discussed in the section on historical discovery below.

 Schläfli symbols

-A concise symbolic representation for regular polytopes was developed by Ludwig Schläfli in the 19th Century, and a slightly modified form has become standard.
+A concise symbolic representation for regular polytopes was developed by Ludwig Schläfli in the 19th century, and a slightly modified form has become standard.
 The notation is best explained by adding one dimension at a time.